bloomberg/memray/docs/flamegraph.rst

 ``d()`` is wider, but its exposed top edge is smaller, which means that ``d()`` itself allocated less memory than the one allocated by the functions called by it.
-Functions including ``b()`` and ``c()`` do not allocate memory themselves directly; rather, their child functions did the allocation.
+Functions including ``b()`` and ``c()`` do not allocate memory themselves directly; rather, the functions they called did the allocating.

 Functions beneath ``g()`` show its ancestry: ``g()`` was called by ``f()``, which was called by ``d()``, and so on.